How Long Will Immunity To The Coronavirus Last?

 That's partly because people get a strong dose with a vaccine, which stimulates strong immunity.

-"I'm pretty confident that in COVID we're going to see the vaccines are more durable than a natural COVID infection," Hill says, "But again, we don't know yet.
+"I'm pretty confident that in COVID we're going to see the vaccines are more durable than a natural COVID infection," Hill says.
+"But again, we don't know yet.
 We need to wait and see."

 And, for now, people who have already been infected with the coronavirus will also have to wait and see whether they remain immune, and if so for how long.